 Business owners may also be entirely exempt from the means test required for consumer debtors so long as their debts are not primarily consumer debts.
 Consult a bankruptcy attorney experienced in business bankruptcies to understand if you may qualify for a Chapter 7 bankruptcy based on the business liabilities.

-Chapter 13 Business Bankruptcy Lawyer in Los Angeles, Orange, San Diego, Riverside, and San Bernardino Counties
+Chapter 13 Business Bankruptcy Lawyer in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley

 Sometimes, the stress of a business can impact the personal finances of the owner.
 If the business is organized as a sole proprietorship, all of the debts and assets can be reorganized in a Chapter 13 bankruptcy.
 This means that mortgage arrears for the residence of the small business owner can be cured in a Chapter 13 small business bankruptcy.